LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

    * At subnet level
    * Both allow and deny
    * Stateless : Allow both request and response
    * Ordered: First rule that matches will allow or deny.
-From lowest number
+From lowest number.
+"1" has highest order.
+Starts evaluating from "1".
    * Default NACL: Allow all inbound and outbound traffic
    * Response traffic is send to an ephemeral port.
 Servers listen on well known ports.
 But listenes on ephemeral ports for reciving response.
 Solution: only allow epheral port for VPC ports only.
    * Tricky to configure